Danny Graves: Major League Baseball

 On May 18, 2006, Graves was assigned to the Indians' Triple-A affiliate, the Buffalo Bisons, in Buffalo.
-He finished the 2006 season with the Bisons, with a 4.01 ERA (1 Win 1 Loss).
+He finished the 2006 season with the Bisons with a 4.01 ERA (1 Win, 1 Loss).

 Graves signed a minor league deal with the Rockies on December 19, 2006.
-He was released during Spring training in March 2007 prior to the season.
+He was released during Spring training in March 2007 before the season.
 During the 2007 season, Graves was on the roster of the Long Island Ducks of the independent Atlantic League of Professional Baseball, leading the league in saves.